Intervue/Data-structures-algorithms-for-interviews/README.md

 - Hash table can be made for a character array (string).
 Length of hashtable should be 256, because ASCII values maximum is upto 255 starting from zero, therefore only that much space will be taken at max.
 - Two pointers in a loop both on same side one tracking duplicates one tracking unique can be used to remove duplicates from a string.
 - In case of string arr size should be measured using strlen and not using sizeof as sizeof also includes \0
+- Sometimes a string can be merged with itself or the other to solve some algos.
+For eg: if one string is rotation of the other, concatenating one with itself can give a string where second string will be a substring in this string.

 # Topic0: Programming Questions